Roy Lambert (footballer)

-Roy Lambert (born 16 July 1933) is a former professional footballer who played in The Football League for Rotherham United and Barnsley.
+Roy Lambert (16 July 1933 – 5 February 2022) was an English professional footballer who played in The Football League for Rotherham United and Barnsley.
 He was a member of Rotherham's 1961 Football League Cup Final team.

 Following his rather brief spell as a player at Barnsley, Lambert joined Huddersfield Town as their Youth Coach.
 He was also Chief Scout at one point.

+Lambert died in Barnsley on 5 February 2022, at the age of 88.